sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

     ![](images1/selectedge.png)

-1. In the Microsoft edge browser, open the Azure portal with  **portal.azure.com** and sign in with your credentials.
+1. In the Microsoft edge browser, open the Azure portal with  **portal.azure.com** and sign in with your login credentials.
 You can check your credentials in the                **Environment details**.

 1. Now, In Azure portal, search **Log Analytics workspace (1)** and select **Log Analytics workspace (2)** from the search results.